Please note: our college is exercising social distancing, with limited campus access, as the COVID-19 situation continues to evolve.

 - Result in undue hardship to the college, the program, the instructor or other students

-Applicants and students are welcome to contact us at any time before or after they begin college.
-However, some accommodations take a number or weeks or months to arrange, so it will be important for you to contact us as early as possible.
+Applicants and students should contact us before they begin college.
+As some accommodations take a number or weeks or months to arrange, it will be important for you to contact us as early as possible.
 We work with applicants and students on a first-come, first-served basis and therefore we cannot guarantee that services or accommodations can be arranged before your program starts.

 Can I get in to college with a disability?